Vasi012/ELITE-Luxury-Cars/README.md

 4. In the centre of logos will be found a button for quick access to the *Book a test drive* page.

-5. Where the customer is required to fill up a form where is asked for some basic details.
+5. Where the customer is required to fill up a form, whith some basic details about them.

 ![Screenshot 2022-02-20 171327](https://user-images.githubusercontent.com/96884287/154855093-168396c7-2e99-4cc2-bc8a-4e0eb2ffd8e7.png)